 Puzzle sorters that encourage classification improve dexterity, spatial relations, and hand-eye coordination.
 This one from Hape is on our list once LG’s ready for it!

-- Includes 9 different pegs with 3 distinct basic shapes
+- SHAPES & COLORS PUZZLE: Make learning powerful and fun through every stage of life.
+Includes 9 different pegs with 3 distinct basic shapes

 Older toddlers are also ready for more challenging stackers and geometric sorting boards!